ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 No. Ansyble is a one-person project and at the time of writing, essentially no one knows about it.

 However, the source code is always available to you (or any user) via your browser's development tools.
-If you're interested in the project and/or the encryption, I would be happy to discuss via email.
+If you're interested in the project and/or the encryption, I would be happy to discuss via email: ansyblenetwork@gmail.com

 Note: I am aware of and waiting for action regarding [this](https://github.com/w3c/ServiceWorker/issues/822) theoretical concern.